-- Obtain the Family Nurse Practitioner Certification Practice Questions sold by the ANCC.
-Two sets of 75 questions can be used freely for 90 days after purchase.
-Use other FNP practice questions from Board Vitals for more practice (over 900 questions).
-Research shows answering questions in the format closes to the exam provides the best format for studying.
+Research shows answering questions in the format close to the exam provides the best format for studying.
 There’s a statistically significant correlation between the number of questions that you take and the performance on the exam.
-Board Vitals offers the various question types, including hot spotting, and multiple select.

-- Anticipate the requirements for the exam.
 Know the location of the examination site.
-Check in at the test site requires personal identification like driver’s license or state identification.
-Plan for a full night of sleep prior to the test, consume a protein (e.g., eggs, yogurt, oatmeal or cereal) breakfast and ingest plenty of water as no food or drink allowed in test room.
-Arrive ahead to use the restroom before entering exam room.
+Check-in at the test site requires personal identification like driver’s license or state identification.
+Plan for a full night of sleep prior to the test, consume a protein (e.g., eggs, yogurt, oatmeal or cereal) breakfast and ingest plenty of water as no food or drink is allowed in the test room.
+Arrive ahead to use the restroom before entering the exam room.

-- The examinee uses a computer to answer multiple choice questions.
-First, read the entire question prior to looking at the answers; then preview the answers and choose your response.
+The examinee uses a computer to answer multiple choice questions.
+Be sure to read the entire question prior to looking at the answers.
+Then, read all the answers choices and choose your response.
 The exam allows guessing with no penalty.
 Guess if you do not know the answer.
 Misconstruing the question leads to wrong answers.